 Examples and Samples

-In this section, we’ll look at an example mental health treatment plan, and illustrate what an online treatment plan might look like.
+In this section, we’ll review examples of mental health goals and what they look like as an online treatment plan.

-An example treatment plan for our fictional GAD patient might look as follows:
+So, a mental health treatment plan example for our fictional GAD patient might look as follows:

 Example Treatment Plan